 Now this may sound like a win-win situation.
 Farmers make more crops in a shorter period of time, which means more money for the economy and more food on our plates.
 However, many experts in the field argue that the benefits of genetically modified foods simply don’t justify the risks.

 A 2012 article from Mercola titled “The Dangers of Genetically Modified Ingredients in Pet Food,” author Dr. Karen Becker discusses in detail the wide variety of health hazards posed by the GMOs that often find their way into your pet’s food.
 “Previous studies have shown that genetically modified corn causes significant kidney and liver disease in rats after only a 90-day feeding trial,” says Becker. “[It also] has a negative effect on other organs as well, including the heart and spleen.”

 Even if you do follow Dr. Becker’s advice and “omit grains entirely from your pet’s diet,” there’s a very good chance that the livestock that went into your puppy chow subsisted on a diet of GMO grains.
 This means that while the modified food is not being ingested directly, it provided all the nutrients for the meat in your pet’s dish.

-CountryPet Naturals is a family owned and operated all natural pet food company.
+CountryPet Naturals is a family-owned and operated, natural pet food company.
 We take a holistic approach to your pet’s food by providing a product that combines all the nutrients they would receive in the wild.
-Our free range and pasture-fed meats are high in protein, low in fat and never use GMOs.
+Our free-range and pasture-fed meats are high in protein, low in fat and never use GMOs.
 This results in a fresh, high-quality product your pet (and you) will love.
 Check out our website today to learn more about us and the Country Pet difference.

 Comments will be approved before showing up.